"Yeah and weren't you at work for years and Ollivander still wouldn't let you make a wand?" I wrinkled my nose at him;

 "Which one?" he murmured in a pathetic attempt at nonchalance.

-"You don't want me to leave?" he asked and I narrowed my eyes at him before releasing the end of his shirt;
+"You don't want me to leave?" he asked and I narrowed my eyes at him;

 "Sometimes I think you want me to want you to leave Sirius," I hissed and he smiled.
 My traitorous mouth smiled too.
 "You are incorrigible but you throw all the other horrible events of the last few days into a slightly more flattering light with your abominable presence so."
 I rose my shoulders in a shrug and sighed.